myishuohuo/voting-coti-website/README.md

 # fhevmjs-react-template

-This is a simple template to show how to use fhevmjs with Vite + React.
+This is a simple template to show how to use fhevmjs with Vite + React..

 ## Getting started